-Following endorsement by the Faculty the submission should be sent to Academic Affairs.
+Following endorsement by the Faculty the submission should be sent to Educational Governance and Partnerships, Academic Affairs.

 The final decision on the withdrawal or suspension of a programme is made by the Courses and Regulations Group.
 Where appropriate, this will be carried out using the fast-track process.

 The decision will be communicated by Academic Affairs to the relevant administration areas which include:

 (i) The relevant Faculty to include: the Director of Operations; the Faculty Marketing Hub; Deans of Education and/or Postgraduates;